algobana/patates_project/README.md

 ## 📊 Dataset & Preprocessing
 The dataset was aggregated from **Roboflow Universe** and custom-collected samples.

+Data augmentation was applied only on the training set to prevent data leakage.

 * **Total Images:** ~3,800 (Balanced via augmentation).
 * **Classes:** Green (~1,600), Healthy (~1,000), Rotten (~1,200).
 * **Preprocessing:**
     * Resized to **160x160** pixels.
     * Normalized pixel intensities to **[-1, 1]** (MobileNetV2 standard).
     * **One-Hot Encoding** for target labels.

+The dataset includes open-source samples from Roboflow Universe and custom-collected images, used in compliance with their respective licenses.

 ---